techno-tim/techno-tim.github.io/_posts/2024-06-21-change-detection-docker.md

 Advanced version of `change detection`

 If you want to use Selenium + Webdriver, uncomment the `WEBDRIVER_URL` variable and the `browser-chrome` service, and then comment out `PLAYWRIGHT_DRIVER_URL` variable and `playwright-chrome` service.

+To see all supported configurations, see the [Docker compose file on github](https://github.com/dgtlmoon/changedetection.io/blob/master/docker-compose.yml)

 ```yaml
 ---